shakedhagag/Python-Sudoko-Solver/README.md

     This is a function that checks if a cell is valid for the input in consideration, according to the sudoko game rules.

 **4. solve -**
-    This is the main function, it solves the sudoko board.
+    This is the main function, it solves the sudoko board, recursively.

 Enjoy 😏